03 Oct How to create a KILLER purpose for your Food blog

 Here’s a master tip that will ensure you choose a popular topic in terms of shares and links.

-In the below example I use an example topic ‘Business Analysis’.
+In the below example I use the topic ‘Business Analysis’.

 Here’s what to do: